rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 pre-commit installed at .git/hooks/pre-commit
 ```

-Now you will be able to implicitly or explicitly run the hooks before each commit.
+Now you'll be able to implicitly or explicitly run the hooks before each commit.

 ## Running the Hooks Against All the Files